mozilla/fxa/packages/fxa-auth-server/docs/api.md

     * [POST /v1/get_random_bytes](#post-v1get_random_bytes)

 ## POST /v1/account/create

-Not HAWK authenticated.

 Creates a user account.
-The client provides the email address with which this account will be labeled, the two salts, all the stretching parameters, and the resulting SRP verifier.
-Of these values, only the salts and the stretching parameters will be returned to the client when they next log in using `/v1/auth/start`.
+The client provides the email address with which this account will be labeled and a stretched password.
+Stretching is detailed on the [onepw](https://github.com/mozilla/fxa-auth-server/wiki/onepw-protocol#creating-the-account) wiki page.

-Because the account email is used for key-derivation by both client and server, it is important to deliver it accurately, byte-for-byte.
-To avoid transfer-encoding ambiguity (what does HTTP use? what does the JSON parser do? etc), the email should be transferred as a hex-encoded binary string, just like the salts, tokens, and SRP A/B values.
-For example, "me@example.com" is represented as "6d65406578616d706c652e636f6d", and "andré@example.org" is represented as "616e6472c3a9406578616d706c652e6f7267".

 This endpoint may send a verification email to the user.
 Callers may optionally provide the `service` parameter to indicate what Identity-Attached Service they are acting on behalf of.
 This is an opaque alphanumeric token which will be embedded in the verification link as a query parameter.

 ___Parameters___

-* email - the primary email for this account (UTF-8 encoded, as hex)
+* email - the primary email for this account
-* srp
-    * type - "SRP-6a/SHA256/2048/v1"
-    * verifer - the derived SRP verifier
+* authPW - the PBKDF2/HKDF stretched password as a hex string
-    * salt - SRP salt
-* passwordStretching
-    * type: "PBKDF2/scrypt/PBKDF2/v1"
-    * PBKDF2_rounds_1: 20000
-    * scrypt_N: 65536
-    * scrypt_r: 8
-    * scrypt_p: 1
-    * PBKDF2_rounds_2: 20000
-    * salt: password stretching salt
 * service - opaque alphanumeric token to be included in verification links